James Hanson (footballer, born 1987): Non-league

 On 14 January 2022, Hanson signed for Boston United until end of the 2021–22 season.
 He was not retained at the end of the season.

 On 12 June 2022, Hanson signed for Worksop Town ahead of the 2022–23 season.

 Hanson announced his retirement in January 2024.
 He was later praised by former Bradford City strike partner Nahki Wells.

 In March 2024, Hanson came out of retirement to join Bradford (Park Avenue).
 He re-signed with the club for the 2024–25 season.
 His contract with Park Avenue was on a 'pay as you play' basis, to fit around his family and work life.

 Hanson retired for a second time in October 2024.

 Coaching career

 Hanson began coaching at the RIASA Academy in September 2021.

 Personal life

 Hanson attended Beckfoot School in Bingley from 1999 to 2004.
-Hanson and his girlfriend Jodie had their first child, a daughter named Lexie, in November 2012.
+Hanson and his wife Jodie had their first child, a daughter named Lexie, in November 2012.
 Lexie was blessed the day after her father scored in the League Two Playoff Final at Wembley.
 Jodie is a teacher who remained in the north when Hanson moved to London to play for Wimbledon.

 Hanson has fundraised for former teammate Stephen Darby's MND charity.